The Bad, The Dad, and The Ugly

 HE.
 HAS.
 NOTHING.

-In desperation, he sinks to the lowest of the low for a good Jewish boy: he lands a job tending pigs, living among them, eating their food out of sheer desperation, and smelling like pig poop.
+In desperation, he sinks to the lowest of the low for a good Jewish lad: he lands a job tending pigs, living among them, eating their food out of sheer desperation, and smelling like pig poop.

 Think about it: he indeed has a job, but it pays so badly he cannot obtain proper food.